 “‘Because the poor are plundered and the needy groan, I will now arise,’ says the LORD.
 ‘I will protect them from those who malign them.’” —Psalm 12:5 (NIV)

 Human trafficking is modern-day slavery.
-As many as 27 million people worldwide are being trafficked for the sex trade, forced labor, and other illegal purposes.
+Nearly 25 million people worldwide are being trafficked for the sex trade, forced labor, and other illegal purposes.
 And evidence from the U.N.
 Office on Drugs and Crime suggests that more than 20 percent of all people trafficked are children.
 Many are sold into prostitution to pay off family debts or abducted from the streets and forced to work in brothels.
 Children who escape or are rescued face a difficult physical and emotional recovery process.

 Dear God, there are times when it is right — and righteous — to be angry.
 It is right to be angry about people who exploit children.
 Let that righteous anger fuel action, Lord.
 Don’t let it fade into complacency.